huggingface/transformers/docs/source/en/quantization/higgs.md

 **Quantized training**

-Currently, HIGGS doesn't support quantized traninig (and backward passes in general).
+Currently, HIGGS doesn't support quantized training (and backward passes in general).
 We're working on adding support for it.